Horizon-NTH/gwatch/README.md

 - Launch: The target is started under the Windows Debugging API (`DEBUG_ONLY_THIS_PROCESS`).
 - Symbol resolution: On the initial create‑process event, DbgHelp (`SymInitialize`, `SymFromName`, `SymGetTypeInfo` with `TI_GET_LENGTH`) resolves the global’s address and size (must be 4 or 8 bytes).
 - Watchpoints: For each thread, a hardware data breakpoint is set in DR0 and enabled in DR7 (local enable).
-RW is configured to read/write, LEN matches 4 or 8 bytes and DR6 is cleared.
+RW is configured to read/write, LEN matches 4 or 8 bytes, and DR6 is cleared.
 - Handling: Each read/write triggers `EXCEPTION_SINGLE_STEP`.
 The handler reads the current value (`ReadProcessMemory`) and compares with the last value to classify: changed → `write old -> new`, unchanged → `read value`.
 - Threads: New threads are armed with the same watchpoint.

 ### Performance note:

 > [!WARNING]
 > The program does not meet the requirement of running at less than 2× the baseline speed of the target process.

 The main performance bottleneck comes from the operating system itself: every read or write access to the watched variable triggers a hardware data breakpoint, which in turn generates an exception.